top of page

 We know from our informal observation that diet does seem to play an important role in managing CV.
 Many women claim that their symptoms improved when they cut out sugar, dairy and alcohol.
 It's worth trying to cut down on these if you are dealing with CV.

 Some experts believe that CV is thought to occur most frequently when estrogen levels are high.
-It seems to mainly effect women of reproductive age or with those on HRT or during a pregnancy.
-Some experts belive that having too much estrogen can trigger CV to develop.
+It seems to mainly affect women of reproductive age or with those on HRT or during pregnancy.
+Some experts believe that having too much estrogen can trigger CV to develop.
 This has not been proven.

 Please use caution when taking probiotics because introducing more lactobacilli into your body when you already have a lactobacilli overgrowth can trigger symptoms to become worse.
 This includes foods rich in lactobacilli like dairy and fermented foods.
 Probiotics come in endless strains and types of bacteria and it's never a good idea to take them without really knowing what you are doing